venetrius/LHL-TinyApp/README.md

             returns HTML with:
             the site header
-            the short URL (for the given ID) a form which contains:
+            the short URL (for the given ID) the date the short URL was created the number of times the short URL was visited the number of unique visits for the short URL a form which contains:
                 the corresponding long URL
                 an update button which makes a POST request to /urls/:id